Weighted Bounded Mean Oscillation applied to Backward Stochastic Differential Equations: Decoupling operators

-Our next result states that if we have a strong solution of an SDE in the first space, then changing the randomness of the solution results into a strong solution of another SDE.
-Naturally, the randomness of the data is changed.
-Note that we do not assume uniqueness of the solution.
+Our next result can be interpreted as follows: if $(Y,Z)$ is a solution of an SDE, then $(Y^\vph,Z^\vph)$ is a solution of another SDE.
+Note that we do not assume the SDEs to have unique solutions, we only assume that $(Y,Z)$ satisfies the equation.

-\begin{proposition}[{\cite[Theorem 3.3]{jossain}}] $ $\\ Assume that $f,g_i \in \mathcal{L}_0(\Om_T,\mathcal{P},\P_T;C(\R^{1+d}))$, $Z_i \in \cL_0(\Om_T,\mathcal{P},\P_T)$, $i=1,\dots,d$, that $Y \in \cL_0(\Om,\cF,\P;C([0,T]))$ is $(\cF_t)_{t \in [0,T]}$-adapted, and that
+\begin{proposition}[{\cite[Theorem 3.3]{jossain}}] Assume that $f,g_i \in \mathcal{L}_0(\Om_T,\mathcal{P},\P_T;C(\R^{1+d}))$, $Z_i \in \cL_0(\Om_T,\mathcal{P},\P_T)$, $i=1,\dots,d$, that $Y \in \cL_0(\Om,\cF,\P;C([0,T]))$ is $(\cF_t)_{t \in [0,T]}$-adapted, and that